Recruiting | 8Min Read

 Great on-boarding experience

 Also, at this stage, candidate experience is vital.
-Hence, headhunters help organisations with the onboarding and documentation part if needed, as these two stages are essential for passive candidates.
+Hence, executive headhunters help organisations with the onboarding and documentation part if needed, as these two stages are essential for passive candidates.

 Fruitful Benefits of Headhunting